 As Instagram experts, we can pretty much guarantee that Instagram is the place to be for lawyers.
 It allows you to give a friendly face to your firm’s work, showing your personality and why you are passionate about your specialty.
-It’s also one of the best ways to maintain your brand online, where your clients spend plenty of time browsing high-quality image and video content.
+It’s also one of the best ways to maintain your brand online, where your clients spend plenty of time browsing high-quality images and video content.

 If you’re dedicated to growing your practice through Instagram, these 6 impressive accounts will show you how to improve your feed and use it to snag clients.

-She does a great job of filling her lawyer Instagram bio with important facts, but our favorite part of her bio is that she also includes trust signals, like that she’s been seen on Make48, CBS, NBC, PBS, and ABC.
+She does a great job of filling her bio with important facts, but our favorite part of her bio is that she also includes trust signals, like that she’s been seen on Make48, CBS, NBC, PBS, and ABC.
 She balances promotional posts with fun photos of her living her daily life that show her unique personality.
 Nice work, Andrea!

 Crystal R. Villasenor, of New York City, specializes in divorce and family law.
 Her Instagram bio makes us happy because she has incorporated not only important facts about her business like her phone number and website but also uses hashtags to bring more traffic to her profile.
 Lawyer Instagram accounts can use popular hashtags like #landlord #tenant and #realestatelaw to help clients find them.
 You can also use location-based hashtags like #NYCLawyer.

-One of our favorite things about Crystal’s feed is that she has high-res photos of herself so her audience can get a sense for her personality.
+One of our favorite things about Crystal’s feed is that she has high-res photos of herself so her audience can get a sense of her personality.
 But she also incorporates plenty of actionable tips, quotes, and testimonials.
 If you aren’t yet using testimonials creatively like Crystal on your Insta…start!

 As a personal injury attorney in Philadelphia, Pennsylvania, Shaheen Z. Wallace probably has some stiff competition.
 To set himself apart from the pack, he has embraced Instagram and Youtube as a way of engaging with potential clients.